mylife-home/mylife-home-main/README.md

 # WIP templates:
 - prevent drop used export (or force and cleanup)
-- drop (with confirm?) component configuration on export create
 - remove v1 imports
+- forbid to drop component used in exports

 => config set to undefined when exported set to undefined on export